Menditect/documentation/additional/01-howtos/09-tips-and-tricks/handle-files.md

 This also means, that using Binary attributes is not (yet) supported.

 However, there are some ways to include the Uploading and Downloading of files into your test process.
-Using a [UI testscript](../design-tests/frontend-test-with-mta) is the recommended approach.
+Using a [Frontend testscript](../design-tests/frontend-test-with-mta) is the recommended approach.

 It is also possible to use an extension microflow inside the Test App to create the files.